Home Heating Credit Information

 The Home Heating Credit is a way the State of Michigan helps you pay some of your heating expenses if you are a qualified Michigan homeowner or renter.
-You should complete the Home Heating Credit Claim form (MI-1040CR-7) to see if you qualify for the credit.
-The deadline for submitting this form is September 30, 2016.
+You should complete the Home Heating Credit Claim (MI-1040CR-7) to see if you qualify for the credit.
+The deadline for submitting this form is September 30, 2017.

 Given that each taxpayer has unique circumstances that determine their eligibility for the credit, the Michigan Department of Treasury encourages you to review the information below and/or contact a tax professional if you have additional questions.